ginsengstacy/GlyphRasterizer/README.md

 ## Interactive Console Tool

-The interactive console mode guides you through configuration and rendering without passing command-line arguments.
+Guides you through configuration and rendering without passing command-line arguments.

 ### Overview

-When you run the application without arguments:
+When you run the app without arguments:

 ```
 GlyphRasterizer.exe